”I Have But One Life to Give – And Two Schoolhouses of Course”

 A year later Hale was off to war, but the school remained until about 1833 when a newer school was built elsewhere in town.
 The Union school was moved and Union Street was opened up and named after the school.
 The school became a private residence.

 In 1899, the CT Society of the Sons of the American Revolution purchased the school and moved it again and dedicated it as a museum in 1901.
 Wow.
-So this place has been a museum for 110 years?!
+So this place has been a museum for over one-hundred years?!
 That’s crazy.
-50 years later, it was moved again to its present location, even as all the roads and stuff around it has changed rather dramatically since then.
+50 years later, it was moved again to its present location, even as all the roads and stuff around it have changed rather dramatically since then.

 Damian and I toured the schoolroom, which is small and quite hot on a warm day.
 I should mention that I had made the acquaintance of the volunteer staffing the joint a couple weeks prior up at Harkness during a talk by the DEP commissioner.
 He was very passionate about rich people walking their dogs over piping plover nesting colonies.
 I know, weird, right?